zhangyihome/code-push-cli/cli/README.md

 1. [Release](#releasing-app-updates) updates to any of the app's deployments
 1. [Promote](#promoting-updates-across-deployments) an update between any of the app's deployments
 1. [Rollback](#rolling-back-undesired-updates) any of the app's deployments
+1. [Patch](#updating-existing-releases) any releases within any of the app's deployments

 Inversely, that means that an app collaborator cannot do any of the following: